VolunteerCrowd is a Certifying Organization for the PVSA

 When it comes to certifying organizations for the President’s Volunteer Service Award (PVSA), students have a range of options.
-Make sure the all your school, club and individual hours count for the highest award levels.
+But it’s tricky.
 Schools, especially private schools, will verify hours but often only for approved charities.
-Individual military branches, government agencies, civic, national service programs, or businesses may also certify.
-VolunteerCrowd’s College and Career Advantage Program certifies students beginning in elementary school through college for all service hours with a verified nonprofit or school.
+Individual military branches, government agencies, civic, national service programs, or businesses may also certify but only for related charities or causes.
+VolunteerCrowd’s College and Career Advantage Program is different.
+We certify all hours for students in K-12 through college serving verified nonprofits or schools.

 Kids (5-10 years old)

 Students who join the College and Career Advantage Program can use the VolunteerCrowd app to track service hours.
 See our post, How to Track Volunteer Hours.
 We send an automated email to the nonprofit organization contact listed for the project with a custom link to VolunteerCrowd’s hour’s verification form.
 Your connection will see all of the information you provided include dates, times, and how you made an impact.
 The nonprofit contact approves hours and has the option of endorsing the skills and strengths you demonstrated while volunteering.
 All endorsements appear on your service transcript, which you can send to colleges and universities along with your college app.
 (PRO TIP: Every time you volunteer, be sure to make a lasting impression with your volunteer coordinators!)